What is an advertorial?

 - Encourage site traffic, sign ups and purchases

 - Boost SEO (if online and infused with links)

-If you’re seeking a marketing copywriter to craft an advertorial, we can help.
-We have extensive experience writing for online and print mediums, and are experts in achieving that delicate balance between sales and newsworthy content.
+If you’re seeking a marketing copywriter to craft an advertorial, I can help.
+I have extensive experience writing for online and print mediums, and can achieve that delicate balance between sales and newsworthy content.